-In this blog I explain everything you need to know about bone density test preparation so that you are ready when you do your bone density scan.
-This article highlights what you should expect and also the steps you should take in preparation for the examination.
+In this blog post, Clinical Densitometry Technologist Robert Hakim explains everything you need to know about DEXA scan preparation.
+This article highlights what you should expect before and during the procedure and also the steps you should take in preparation for the examination.

-The Central BMD examination (bone density test) accurately measures the density of your bones.
+The Central BMD examination (DEXA scan procedure) accurately measures the density of your bones.
 It is painless, very simple and noninvasive.

-Noninvasive means that you will not be receiving any dye or other contrast media neither by intravenous (IV) injections nor orally or rectally in order to perform the examination.
+It is noninvasive in that you will not receive any dye or other contrast media either by intravenous (IV) injections, orally or rectally.

-As part of your bone density test preparation, you should be aware that during your Central BMD (bone density test), the medical professional will usually measure two areas of the body:
+As part of your DEXA scan preparation, you should be aware that during your Central BMD (bone density test), the medical professional will usually measure two areas of the body:

 - Above the pelvis, specifically the lower back (known as the lumbar spine), and,